From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Quorum Byzantine Agreement

-This section provides a pseudocode for our partially synchronous byzantine agreement protocol.
+This section provides a pseudocode for view-based byzantine agreement protocol.
+The protocol uses the threshold value $k = \lceil \frac{n+t+1}{2} \rceil$ for the threshold signatures.

 In the protocol, for every message sent, we implicitly bundle along it the view number when it was sent.
 If a message is received by a party with a view number different than the current one, it is ignored.
 This prevents the adversary from using messages from previous views in case a party becomes leader multiple times.
-The only exception is the \textsc{SendCommit} message which is always accepted if the commit is valid.
+The only exceptions are the \textsc{SendCommit} message which is always accepted if the commit is valid and $\textsc{Suggest}((COMMIT,-))$ message which a party will always save and use the next time it becomes a leader.